ciscoheat/dcisniffer/README.md

 }
 ```

-A DCI Context must be final, since inheritance and polymorphism is part of the previous paradigm, class-oriented thinking, which may have its place within the system, but a Context represents a runtime behaviour of a specific use case, and should not be confused with static hierarchy and structure.
+A DCI Context must be final, since inheritance and polymorphism is part of the previous paradigm, OOP which is actually class-oriented thinking.
+It may have its place within the system, but a Context represents runtime behaviour of a specific use case, and should not be confused with static hierarchy and structure.

 Let's introduce Roles now.
 Remember the mental model of a money transfer?
 "Withdraw *amount* from a *source* account and deposit the amount in a *destination* account".
 The three italicized nouns are the Roles that we will use in the Context.
 They are defined using private properties: